WaffleInvoice Blog

 Where FreshBooks Wins

 You need full accounting integration.
-If you run payroll, track inventory, or want a full GL system that syncs to QuickBooks or Xero out of the box, FreshBooks is closer to that.
+If you run payroll, track inventory, or want a full general ledger that syncs to QuickBooks or Xero out of the box, FreshBooks is closer to that.

 You need rich time tracking and project budgets.
 Consultants and high-end service providers (think structural engineers or architects) who bill in 6-minute increments will appreciate the depth.